 I received a kit, what do I do with it?

 The hearing protection in your kit will reduce the level of noise you hear, but will not eliminate sound completely.
 Wear them as you can on May 31st for One Day Without Sound to raise your own awareness of the sounds around you.
 Take note of how your hearing connects you to your work, your family, and your environment.
 Take pictures and post on social media of your #ONEDAY experience.

 While these earplugs are disposable, you can reuse them.
 Keep your earplugs in a place where you can easily retrieve them if you’ll be exposed to excessive noise levels.
-Typical situations include attending concerts, using poser tools or outdoor machinery, watching fireworks, and hunting or shooting.
+Typical situations include attending concerts, using power tools or outdoor machinery, watching fireworks, and hunting or shooting.
 Protecting and conserving the hearing you have now should be a way of life, not just an exercise for one day!

 Can you tell me more about the noise-reduction earplugs?

 Your noise-reduction earplugs, will fit most ears.
 They compress while you insert them into your ear canal and then expand when you release them.
 The earplugs are rated to reduce up to 25 decibels of sound, if inserted properly, and may be used once or multiple times.
 Keep in mind that the earplugs will not completely block out sound.
 For directions on inserting and removing your earplugs, please see the visual description on the container, or watch this short video guide.

 Are the earplugs safe for adults and children?

 Yes, when used as directed.
 The noise-reduction ear plugs in your kit will fit most ears, but may not fit some smaller ears.
 Watch this video to learn how to safely insert and remove your noise-reduction foam earplugs.

 What if I work a job where I need to listen to my phone, sit in meetings or hear conversations?